 Keep the soap out of her eyes and thoroughly rinse the shampoo out of her coat.
 It’s helpful to have a bucket handy and have the water running during the rinse process to avoid using dirty bathwater for rinsing.

 You should trim your German Shepherd Chihuahua mix’ nails about once every two weeks.
 You can use nail clippers or a grinder for this.
-Try to be careful because cutting too much nail could be painful and cause your dog to bleed.
+Try to be careful because cutting your Shepherd’s nail too short could be painful and cause your dog to bleed.

-You should brush your pup’s teeth at least three times a week.
+Your pup’s teeth should be brushed at least three times a week.
 There are special doggie toothbrushes and toothpaste for this.
 Avoid human toothpaste because it contains ingredients that are toxic to dogs.

 Are German Shepherd Chihuahua Mixes Easy To Train?